 When Tartu gets the title, it is possible to evaluate the impacts of the ECoC process: the residents’ satisfaction, the attractiveness of the city in the eyes of talents, investors, entrepreneurs and the improvement of connections to and from Europe.

 The bidding process supports solving major challenges stated in Tartu development and cultural strategies.
 In addition, a successful candidacy will benefit all the important stakeholders in Tartu: educational institutions, companies, non-profit organisations etc.

 One city from Estonia will most definitely become the European Capital of Culture 2024.
-The decision whether it is Tartu or Narva will be clear by the end of summer 2019.
+The decision whether it is Tartu or Narva will be announced on August 28 2019.

 TARTU 2024 IN ACTION: OUR ACTIVITIES TO REACH THE FINAL SELECTION PHASE

 Tartu 2024 pre-selection bid book is based on more than 350 meetings.
 Around 600 people have so far contributed their time, energy and creativity into the bid.

 The project ideas for the bid book were collected from the citizens and professional organisers during an open call.
 Some of the ideas were ignited at the Tartu and Southern Estonia Vision Day "Escape Room to the Future" held in May in Estonian National Museum.